 Remember, even though compost doesn’t look like much, it is what you will use to nourish your plants--potentially including plants or trees that will produce the food you will eat.

 Great!
 You’ve got your compost pile going and have learned how it all works, but what do you do with the compost once it’s turned into rich crumbly matter?
 Compost is a wonderfully rich source of nutrients for plants.
 It’s primarily used as potting mix, mulch, or soil conditioner.
 Or, you can simply toss it out.
 It may sound crazy to toss out something that you’ve spent so much time and effort creating, but what you’ve actually done is produced matter that will no longer release harmful methane gasses if taken to a landfill.
-We can’t say it will reduce the amount of waste, but it does mean there will be less greenhouse gasses emitted and the matter will decompose much more quickly--all thanks to your hard work!
+We can’t say it will reduce the amount of waste, but one of the benefits of composting is that there will be less greenhouse gasses emitted and the matter will decompose much more quickly--all thanks to your hard work!

 Bark Potty partners with 1% for the Planet to donate 1% of our sales to One Tree Planted.
 1% for the Planet is a network of businesses that have committed to taking responsibility for the environmental impacts of their various industries.
 1% for the Planet encourages businesses to practice corporate responsibility by facilitating donations to grassroots environmental organizations such as One Tree Planted.
 Each Bark Potty purchase you make further supports our collective efforts to reduce the ecological footprint that humans have left on the environment!